jbcoe/rule_of_zero/talk.md

+# Stop writing code, start solving problems

 ## Value semantics and the rule of zero in modern C++

-C++ has a rule of zero that suggests that users should not be writing compiler-generated functions like  copy constructors, destructors and assignment operations.
+C++ has a rule of zero that suggests that users should not be writing compiler-generated functions like copy constructors, destructors and assignment operations:

+_"Write your classes in a way that you do not need to declare/define neither a destructor, nor a copy/move constructor or copy/move assignment operator_

+_Use smart pointers & standard library classes for managing resources."_

 The rule is easy to state but hard to follow.
 I want to fix this and have proposed two new class-templates `polymorphic_value` and `indirect_value`